 Tell us about your new(ish) arrangement with Dr. James - exciting news for Orange County families looking for midwifery care!

 While I do miss out-of-hospital births, I am thrilled to be offering midwifery care in the hospital setting now.
 I feel that it is the best of both worlds – women get the intimate and personalized care of a midwife, plus access to emergency resources and pain medication as needed.
-For women who want an unmedicated “natural” birth, we can create a very intimate and comfortable space to labor and birth in the context of the hospital birthing suite: we dim the lights, utilize music and aromatherapy, encourage position changes (including use of tub and shower), do intermittent monitoring of mom and baby, etc. I have had some really beautiful births at Saddleback!
+For women who want an unmedicated “natural” birth, we can create a very intimate and comfortable space to labor and birth in the context of the hospital birthing suite: we dim the lights, utilize music and aromatherapy, encourage position changes (including use of tub and shower), do intermittent monitoring of mom and baby, etc. I have had some really beautiful births at Mission Hospital!

 What is your favorite part of your job?
 What's the most challenging part of your job?